The 7 best tours of Rome's Pantheon

 1. Express tour to the Pantheon for small groups

-This tour is perfect if you don't have much time to visit the most emblematic places in Rome, but you still want to know first hand the cultural richness of the best historical sites.
+This tour is perfect if you do not have much time to visit the most emblematic places in Rome, but you still want to know firsthand the cultural richness of the best historical sites

-The tour is always guided and you will be able to make the most of every minute!
+The tour is always guided and you can take advantage of every minute!

 All the history behind the Pantheon, its secrets, curiosities and legends.
 You can also add to the tour the guided visit of the most important nearby churches and the surrounding squares.

-The tour lasts about 35 minutes from the agreed starting point to the end.
+The tour lasts about 35 minutes from the agreed starting point to the end of the tour.

 2. Guided tour of the Pantheon and Santa Maria Sopra Minerva of Rome